SolverStoppingJulia/Stopping.jl/README.md

 This tool eases the first three items above.
 It defines a type

     mutable struct GenericStopping <: AbstractStopping
-        problem       :: Any                  # an arbitrary instance of a problem meta          :: AbstractStoppingMeta # contains the used parameters and stopping status current_state :: AbstractState        # Current information on the problem main_stp :: Union{AbstractStopping, Nothing} # Stopping of the main problem, or nothing listofstates :: Union{ListStates, Nothing}   # History of states user_specific_struct :: Any                  # User-specific structure
+        problem              :: Any                  # an arbitrary instance of a problem meta                 :: AbstractStoppingMeta # contains the used parameters and stopping status current_state        :: AbstractState        # Current information on the problem main_stp             :: Union{AbstractStopping, Nothing} # Stopping of the main problem, or nothing listofstates         :: Union{ListStates, Nothing} # History of states user_specific_struct :: Dict                  # User-specific structure

 The [StoppingMeta](https://github.com/vepiteski/Stopping.jl/blob/master/src/Stopping/StoppingMetamod.jl) provides default tolerances, maximum resources, ...  as well as (boolean) information on the result.